-A CRIF score, also known as the CRIF credit score, is a three-digit number ranging from 300 to 900 that represents an individual's creditworthiness.
+A CRIF score, also known as the CRIF credit score, is a three-digit number ranging from 300 to 900 that represents an individual's creditworthiness, or capacity to repay a borrowed amount.
 It is generated by CRIF High Mark, one of India’s leading credit bureaus.

 The higher your score, the better your chances of securing loans, credit cards, and other financial products at favourable terms.
 CRIF High Mark evaluates your financial history and assigns a score based on your borrowing and repayment patterns.
-Many banks and financial institutions use this score to assess an applicant's ability to repay debts.
+Many banks and financial institutions use this score to assess your ability to repay debts.

 A high CRIF CIBIL score improves your chances of getting a loan approved quickly.